tgebarowski/erie-watertreatment-homeassistant/README.md

 Authors
 -------

-This Home Assistant integration was written by Tomasz Gebarowski <gebarowski@gmail.com>.
+This Home Assistant integration was written by [Tomasz Gebarowski](gebarowski@gmail.com).